Juangunner4/primos-marketplace/README.md

 # primos-marketplace
 Solana NFT marketplace for the Primos collection.
+Recent updates add an "All Contracts" view for exploring commonly scanned addresses and optimize Primo holder checks via the Helius API.

 ## Running the project